 One stop on the self-guided tour of the Hofburg palace takes you into the Sisi Museum, dedicated to the reality and myth of perhaps the most enigmatic of all Habsburg Empresses.

 - Not a shrine, but a sensitive exploration of her life and character

 - Full of historical exhibits, including original items from her possession and stunning replicas of dresses and jewellery

 - See also: Hofburg Palace Tour | Elisabeth exhibition at the Wagenburg

-Sisi is the nickname of Empress Elisabeth, iconic wife of Emperor Franz Joseph, and the face that launched a thousand commemorative mugs, books, postcards and films.
+Sisi is the nickname of Empress Elisabeth (1837-1898), iconic wife of Emperor Franz Joseph, and the face that launched a thousand commemorative mugs, books, postcards and films.

-The museum looks to give you some insight into her life, loves and obsessions.
-In doing so, it’s not a shrine to the fairy-tale princess of myth.
+The museum looks to give you some insight into Elisabeth’s life, loves and obsessions.
+In doing so, it’s not a shrine to the beautiful princess of myth.
 Nor is it a dry historical record.

 In fact, the museum treads a middle path – Sisi fans and Sisi skeptics alike will find much to enjoy.

 At the end I knew a lot more about the Empress, but still didn’t know who she was.
 Which I think is the point.

 The museum first introduces you to the legacy and legend that is Sisi.